codalotl/goagentbench/SPEC.md

 By default, it writes a verification report to `./results` in:
 `results/tui_build/yyyy-mm-dd-<run_id>-<agent>-<model>.verify.json`
-(example: results/tui_build/2025-12-03-run_1234567890-codex-gpt-5-codex-high.verify.json).
+(example: `results/tui_build/2025-12-03-run_1234567890-codex-gpt-5-codex-high.verify.json`).

+When it does this, it combines the data in `.run-start.json` and `.run-progress.json`, as well as verification info, to write the final `verify.json` file.

 It also prints out a summary of the report.
-The report includes both summary/numerical information (e.g., "agent got 5 of 8 tests to pass"), as well as logs of the verification process.
+The printed summary includes which verification steps passed and failed.
+In partial success cases, it prints out the fraction of passing tests.

+If the `--only-report` option is used, it only prints out the summary report, and does not write a file to `./results`.
+When used with this option, `verify` should be able to be used with or without a `.run-progress.json` file.

+Calling `verify` with or without the `--only-report` flag should be idempotent.

 ## scenario.yml